MicrosoftDocs/msftdynamicsgpdocs/dynamics-gp/installation/SystemSetup.md

 ## Part 2: User setup

-If you’re using Microsoft Dynamics GP in a multi-user environment, you need to define who can use Microsoft Dynamics GP.
+If you're using Microsoft Dynamics GP in a multi-user environment, you need to define who can use Microsoft Dynamics GP.
 You also can determine the level of access each of your users have to the company information you set up.

-If you’re using Microsoft Dynamics GP in a single-user environment, you don’t need to set up any additional users.
+If you're using Microsoft Dynamics GP in a single-user environment, you don't need to set up any additional users.
 You do need to set user access to each company that you create, however.
-See *Chapter 5, “User records,”* for more information.
+See *Chapter 5, "User records,"* for more information.

 This part of the documentation includes:

-- *Chapter 5, “User records,”* explains how to create and use user records in Microsoft Dynamics GP.
+- *Chapter 5, "User records,"* explains how to create and use user records in Microsoft Dynamics GP.

-- *Chapter 6, “Security,”* describes the procedures necessary to set up system and individual security.
+- *Chapter 6, "Security,"* describes the procedures necessary to set up system and individual security.

-- *Chapter 7, “Field level security,”* describes how to provide additional security to programs, fields, forms, and windows in Microsoft Dynamics GP.
+- *Chapter 7, "Field level security,"* describes how to provide additional security to programs, fields, forms, and windows in Microsoft Dynamics GP.

-- *Chapter 8, “Shortcut administration,”* describes how to set up shortcuts in user class folders, in which shortcuts to specific tasks are organized for a class of users.
+- *Chapter 8, "Shortcut administration,"* describes how to set up shortcuts in user class folders, in which shortcuts to specific tasks are organized for a class of users.

-- *Chapter 9, “Activity tracking,”* explains how to keep track of the activity in your Microsoft Dynamics GP system.
+- *Chapter 9, "Activity tracking,"* explains how to keep track of the activity in your Microsoft Dynamics GP system.
 Activities you can track include attempts to log in and log out, access windows and tables, make changes to tables, print, complete processes such as routines and table maintenance,